yiiext/comment-module/README.md

 Quickstart
 ----------

-Add module to your application config:
+Add module to your application config (optional config values are commented):

 ~~~php
 <?php